-A municipal charter is the basic document that defines the organization, powers, functions, and essential procedures of the village government.
+A municipal charter is the basic document that defines the organization, powers, functions, and essential procedures of the city government.
 It is comparable to a state’s constitution.
 Charters are granted either directly by a state legislature by way of local legislation, or indirectly under a general municipal corporation law following a referendum vote of the proposal by the affected population.

 *Article IV.
 Section 4.03 Council; Councilmanic Districts was repealed by the voters on November 6, 2012.

 **Article X. Section 10.03 Civil Service; Classified and Unclassified Service was amended by the voters on November 3, 2015.